-For 2018, the measurable quantitative objectives within the Business Performance Factor were adjusted EPS and adjusted cash flow conversion.
-Adjusted EPS excludes from reported earnings per share the impact of acquisition and

-For 2018, the 30% strategic measure was organic sales growth.
+For 2020, the measurable quantitative objectives within the Business Performance Factor were adjusted EPS and adjusted cash flow conversion; the strategic measure was organic sales growth.
 Organic sales growth is a critical business metric and helps identify the underlying health of the Company's businesses and management's ability to increase sales through innovation and customer focus.
-Organic sales is defined as net sales of the Company adjusted to exclude the impact of foreign currency translation and sales from acquired businesses during the first twelve months of ownership.
-The goal for organic sales growth is established relative to expected growth in key markets, such as industrial, health and science instrumentation, energy and fire and rescue.